-Families Of Wuhan COVID-19 Victims ‘Pressured’ By Chinese Government To Keep Silent About Pandemic
+Families Of Wuhan COVID-19 Victims 'Pressured' By Chinese Government To Keep Silent About Pandemic

 Families in Wuhan who have suffered losses due to the novel coronavirus pandemic have claimed that they are being "threatened" by authorities to keep silent about the Chinese government's handling of the crisis.
 The revelations come as the World Health Organization has sent in a team to investigate the origins of the virus, as was previously covered by The Inquisitr.
 The unit is expected to visit hospitals, virus laboratories, and wet markets as part of their inspection.

 However, residents of Wuhan have expressed their doubts that the group will be able to find a truthful picture as many in the city are afraid to discuss their experiences due to pressure from the Chinese Communist Party (CCP).
-Citizens have also alleged that the government will present an air-brushed picture of their actions during the crisis, per the Australian Broadcasting Company.
+Citizens have also alleged that the government will present an airbrushed picture of their actions during the crisis, per the Australian Broadcasting Company.

 "I am highly concerned that the WHO experts in Wuhan are not a match for these counterfeiters," stated Zhang Hai, who lost his father to COVID-19 last year.